ucanfil/dreamApply/README.md

 # CLDR Data Scrape Project

-This application built with PHP.
+This application is built with PHP.

 ## Getting Started